ianlewis/todos/SECURITY.md

 ## Supported Versions

-Security updates for this repositiory will be applied the most recent major version and its minor versions.
+Security updates for this repository will be applied the most recent major version and its minor versions.

 For example if 2.2.0 is the latest version: